Monster truck: History

 In the late 1970s, heavily modified pickup trucks were becoming popular and the sports of mud bogging and truck pulling were gaining in popularity.
 Several truck owners had created lifted trucks to compete in such events, and soon competition to hold the title of "biggest truck" developed.
 The trucks that got the most national attention were Bob Chandler's Bigfoot, Everett Jasmer's USA-1, Fred Shafer and Jack Willman Sr.'s Bear Foot, and Jeff Dane's King Kong.
 At the time, the largest tires the trucks were running were 48 in in diameter.

 In April 1981, Chandler drove over junked cars in Bigfoot in what many believe to have been the first monster truck to crush cars.
 Chandler drove Bigfoot over a pair of cars in a field as a test of the truck's ability, and filmed it to use as a promotional tool in his four-wheel drive performance shop.
 An event promoter saw a video of the car crush and asked Chandler to do it in front of a crowd.
 Initially hesitant because of the "destructive" image that could be associated with Bigfoot, Chandler eventually agreed.
 After some smaller shows, he performed the feat in the Pontiac Silverdome in 1982.
 At this show, Chandler also debuted a new version of Bigfoot with 66 in tires.
 At an event in the early 1980s, when Bigfoot was still running 48 in tires, Bob George, one of the owners of a motorsport promotion company, Truck-a-rama—later known as the United States Hot Rod Association (USHRA)—is said to have coined the phrase "monster truck" when referring to Bigfoot.
 It became the generic name for all such trucks.

 King Kong and Bear Foot each followed Bigfoot to 66 in tires, and soon other monster trucks, such as King Krunch, Maddog, and Virginia Giant were being constructed.
 These early trucks were built on stock chassis that were heavily reinforced and used leaf spring suspension, a stock body, and heavy axles from military-specification vehicles to support the tires.

 For most of the early 1980s, monster trucks performed primarily as a side show to truck pulling or mud bogging events.
 In August 1983, Bigfoot and USA-1 competed in the first side-by-side monster truck race, which was filmed for the television show That's Incredible.
 By 1985 major promoters, such as the USHRA and TNT Motorsports, were racing monster trucks regularly.
-In 1988, TNT Motorsports created a series to establish the first monster truck racing championship; the USA-1 and rookie driver Rod Litzau edged out Bigfoot, driven by Rich Hoosier, for the title.
+In 1988, TNT Motorsports created a series to establish the first monster truck racing championship; USA-1 and rookie driver Rod Litzau edged out Bigfoot, driven by Rich Hoosier, for the title.